olets/zsh-abbr-v5-docs/docs/scopes.md

 zsh: command not found: s
 ```

 For many users, session scope can be thought of as "scoped to the current terminal".
-In fact it is more restrictive.
+In fact, it is more restrictive.
 In the following example, a session abbreviation is not available to a subshell:

 ```shell{5-7}:no-line-numbers
 % abbr --session hw="echo hello world"